 The deadly sins of graphic design

-Bad design choices can come back to haunt you, ruining first impressions and making your brand look like it was created in Microsoft Paint circa 2003.
-While creativity in design is fantastic, some faux pas are best avoided.
+Bad design choices can come back to haunt you.
+They can ruin first impressions, confuse your audience and make your brand look like it was thrown together in a hurry.

 The average person sees about 10,000 ads per day.
 Brand consistency builds customer loyalty and can increase revenue up to 20%.